 Governors will sign the Code of Conduct at the first governing board meeting of each school year.
-Once approved by the governing board the Code of Conduct will apply to all governors, trustees and governors of local governing boards.
+Once approved by the governing board the Code of Conduct will apply to all governors.

-The Governing Board of Danbury Park Community Primary School adopted this Code of Conduct on 21st September 2017.
+The Governing Body of Danbury Park Community Primary School adopted this Code of Conduct on 23rd September 2021